lahsivjar/grafonnet-playground/README.md

-# grafonnet-playground
+# Grafonnet Playground
-Playground for grafanna with jsonnet
+Playground for grafanna with jsonnet.
+Allows users to write [grafonnet](https://github.com/grafana/grafonnet-lib) and see the rendered [grafana](https://grafana.com/) dashboard.